-The Audit Committee has two members, Henry Turcan (Chairman) and Guy Elliot.
+The Audit Committee has two members, Bryan Disher (Chairman) and Henry Turcan.
 The CFO and external auditors attend meetings by invitation.
 The Audit Committee is responsible for ensuring that the financial performance of the Group is properly monitored and reported on.
 The Audit Committee receives and reviews reports from management and the Company’s auditors relating to the interim and annual accounts and keeps under review the accounting and internal controls which the Company has in place.
 The Audit Committee meets not less than twice each financial year.

 The Bribery Act 2010 (“Bribery Act”), which came into force in the UK on 1 July 2011, prescribes criminal offences for individuals and businesses relating to the payment of bribes and, in certain cases, a failure to prevent the payment of bribes.
 The Company has therefore established procedures and adopted an anti-bribery and corruption policy designed to ensure that no member of the Group engages in conduct for which a prosecution under the Bribery Act may result.